rxhanson/Rectangle/README.md

 Spectacle had everything localized, and Rectangle is still lacking localization.
 Feel free to send a pull request for this or anything else missing.

+Rectangle has a few additional actions, including moving windows to screen edges without resizing them, maximizing only the height of a window, and almost (90%) maximizing a window.
+Additionally, next/prev screen thirds is replaced with explicitly first third, first two thirds, center third, last two thirds, and last third.
+Note that these thirds actions take into account screen orientation, as in first third will be left third on landscape and top third on portrait.

 ## Contributing
 Logic from Rectangle is used in the [Multitouch](https://multitouch.app) app.
 Contributors to Rectangle or Spectacle are entitled to a free license of Multitouch.